 The name is synonymous with goaltending.
 Brodeur.
 As Martin Brodeur reaches the twilight of his NHL career, another one may just be ready to take his place.
 His son, Anthony Brodeur, is a high school goaltender up in Minnesota and he is draft eligible this year.
-What other fitting place would Anthony Brodeur hear his name be called than the place the elder Brodeur has called home for 21 NHL seasons.
+What other fitting places would Anthony Brodeur hear his name be called than the place the elder Brodeur has called home for 21 NHL seasons.

 However, is he ready for the big stage?
 Does he even want to play in the NHL right now?